Health and wellness touch each of us differently. This is one person’s story.

 - a rise in chronic health issues like diabetes and obesity

 Plenty of research has shed light on the importance of continuous support, what about support from a doula specifically, versus a partner, family member, midwife, or doctor?

 Many pregnant women — no matter their race, education, or income — are subject to these underlying factors.
 But maternal mortality rates are significantly higher for low-income women, black women, and those living in rural areas.
-Black infants in America are now more than twice as likely to die as white infants ( black babies, compared with 4.9 per 1,000 white babies).
+Black infants in America are now more than twice as likely to die as white infants (

 According to public mortality data from the U.S. Centers for Disease Control and Prevention, the maternal mortality rate in large central metropolitan areas was 18.2 per 100,000 live births in 2015 —but in the most rural areas, it was 29.4.

 Needless to say, our country is in the midst of a frightening, serious health epidemic and certain individuals are more at risk.